cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 the number 5.5, and 0xfa45ad9c00 for the number 5555.5, unless the CBOR-based protocol specifically excludes the use of the shorter floating point encodings.
-For NaN values, a shorter encoding is preferred if zero-padding the significand at the right reconstitutes the original NaN value (for many applications, the single NaN encoding 0xf97e00 will suffice).
+For NaN values, a shorter encoding is preferred if zero-padding the shorter significand towards the right reconstitutes the original NaN value (for many applications, the single NaN encoding 0xf97e00 will suffice).

 ## Specifying Keys for Maps {#map-keys}